Fort Gay becomes first Second Amendment Sanctuary town in W.Va.

-FORT GAY, W.Va. — A small municipality in Wayne County has become the first in West Virginia to declare itself a second amendment sanctuary.
+FORT GAY — A small municipality in Wayne County has become the first in West Virginia to declare itself a Second Amendment sanctuary.

 On Friday, Jan.
 17, Fort Gay Town Council members held a special meeting to adopt a resolution making it the first town in the state to have that designation.